aojiu/ml_project/README.md

 plz write here how to process the y, detailed.<br>

 ### Creat Two diffent typs y:
 for different model, we need different target value.
-Such as that we need continuous number for linear regression, but we need binary number for SVM and Neural Network models.
+Such as that we need continuous number for linear regression, but we need binary number for SVM and Neural Network models.<br>
-As result,
+As result, the target for continuous number is close price of each day for apple and the difference between close price and open price of day.
+The target for discrete number is when close price - open price less than 0, or more than 0.

+## Linear Regression:
+we used Polynomial Linear Regression with Ridge <br>